-If a student has a club or other activity at lunchtime and does not have time to queue for lunch, they may go to the sandwich counter in the dining room and pick up a sandwich lunch (choosing from sandwiches, yoghurt and dessert pots or a baked dessert and fruit).
-They must eat this in the dining room unless a member of staff has given permission for it to be taken to the club/activity.
+If a student has a club or other activity at lunchtime and does not have time to queue for lunch, they may have a sandwich lunch (choice of sandwich, a piece of cake and fruit).
+They must eat this in the Activity Space or Dining Room unless a member of staff has given permission for it to be taken to the club/activity.

-Drinking water is available from dispensers in the dining room.
+Drinking water is available from dispensers in the Dining Room.

-End of the day and late stay
+End of the day and Late Stay

-Afternoon lessons end at 3.25pm with clubs and activities running until 4pm nominally, although a number of activities continue after 4pm, such as sport, drama and music rehearsals.
-Activities are always supervised by a member of staff and details are provided on the Clubs and Activities timetable available on the Parent Portal and the 'Student Blog' via your child's iPad.
+Afternoon lessons end at 3.30pm with clubs and activities running until 4:15pm nominally, although a number of activities may continue after 4:15pm, such as Sport, Drama and Music rehearsals.
+Activities are always supervised by a member of staff and details are provided on the clubs and activities timetable available on the Parent Portal and the 'Student Blog' via your child's iPad.

-Students can return to their form room to collect books needed for homework after lessons finish but all students are expected to have vacated classrooms by 3.45pm unless they are in a club or activity.
-Students may remain in school until 5:30pm and may either attend late stay in the dining room, where the tuck shop is again available, or go to the study room to work silently.
-Students must not be on the premises after 4.15pm unless in the designated late stay room or in a club/ activity under the supervision of a member of staff.
-Late stay is free of charge and students do not need to sign up in advance; they must simply sign in when they arrive at late stay and sign out before leaving school premises.
+Students can return to their form room after lessons finish to collect books needed for homework, but all students are expected to have vacated classrooms by 3:45pm unless they are in a club or activity.
+Students may remain in school until 5:30pm and may either attend Late Stay in the Dining Room, where the tuck shop is again available, or go to the Study Room to work silently.
+Students must not be on the premises after 4:15pm unless in the designated Late Stay room or in a club/ activity under the supervision of a member of staff.
+Late Stay is free of charge and students do not need to sign up in advance; they must simply sign in when they arrive and sign out when they leave school premises.